JohnCoene/waiter/docs/waiter.md

 ## Preloader

-The `waiter_preloader` function shows the full page loading screen when the app is loaded and automatically removes it when all the UI is rendered: only runs once.
+The `waiterPreloader` function shows the full page loading screen when the app is loaded and automatically removes it when all the UI is rendered: only runs once.
 Thanks to [David Granjon](https://github.com/JohnCoene/waiter/issues/82) for the suggestion.

 ```r
 library(shiny)